battila7/the-best-12-arial-recognizer/README.md

 First, you feed the program some RGB image file.
 This is converted into grayscale (one brightness value per pixel) and lastly into binary (either 0 or 255, nothing in between - controlled by the `--binary-threshold` argument).

-In recognition mode, you can even add some additive noise to the image as part of the recognition phase (`--noise` argument).
+In recognition mode, you can even add some additive noise to the image as part of the preprocessing phase (`--noise` argument).

 ### Segmentation

 The next step is to divide our binary image into smaller parts that contain only a single character.
 This is done by the segmentation module.
 It scans the image from the first row until it finds a row that has at least one black pixel.
 This row is marked as the beginning of a line.
-Then, the scanning continues until the first completely white row.
+Then, the scanning continues until it hits the first completely white row.
 The row preceding this one's marked as the end of the current line.

 At this point, we've identified a line.
 We can now continue by slicing up this line vertically using a method analogous to the previous algorithm.